tomcritchlow/SEO-MBA/about.md

 layout: page
 ---

-Hi, I’m Tom.
+Hi, I’m <a href="https://tomcritchlow.com/" >Tom Critchlow</a>.
 I’ve spent the last 15 years working in SEO and digital media.
 I opened up the Distilled NYC office in 2011, worked at Google for a few years and have been running my own consulting business for the last 6 years.

 I’ve spent the last two years embedded inside some large organizations helping them restructure and build new SEO teams - and my latest gig involved hiring a VP SEO position and several senior SEO roles underneath.